matrix-construct/construct/ircd/README.md

 which may introduce the actual application features (or the "business logic") of the server.

-> The executable linking and invoking `libircd` may be referred to as the "embedding" or "user" or "executable" interchangably in this documentation.

-## Organization

 ##### Implied #include <ircd.h>

 The `ircd.h` [standard include group](../include/ircd#what-to-include)